rohanudhwani/Threads/README.md

   <img src="./assets/icon.png" alt="Threads App Icon" width="100" style="background-color:white">
 </p>

+## Features

+- Secure sign-up using email with email verification.
+- Login with improved security using Json Web Tokens (JWT).
+- Profile screen for user information and settings.
+- Activity screen to discover and follow/unfollow other users.
+- Create thread screen to post new content.
+- Feed screen displaying threads by the user and others.

 ## Installation

 To run the Threads app on your device, follow these steps: